 \textbf{Pre-hoc Calibration:} Label smoothing artificially softens the target distribution and seeks to encourage high entropy predictions \cite{Mller2019WhenDL}.
 Formally, the smoothed vector $s_i$ is obtained after \textit{uniformly} redistributing the probabilities of the correct class to other classes by a smoothing factor $\alpha$: $s_i = (1 - \alpha) y_k + \frac{\alpha}{K}$.

 In contrast, our method performs smoothing \textit{non-uniformly} with the help of constraints derived from the training distribution.
-In Appendix C.3, we can see that label smoothing only applies a linear shift in the bin-strength densities, as compared to MaxEnt loss, which delivers different distributions with different global constraints.
+In Appendix C.3, we can see that label smoothing only applies a linear shift in the bin-strength densities, whereas MaxEnt loss delivers different distributions with different global constraints.
 When label smoothing is applied together with our method, we are able to obtain models with even ''flatter'' bin-strength densities.
-We show the performance of our method with and without label smoothing in the right column of \cref{table:ad-hoc}, using a standard value of $\alpha=0.01$.
-We find that label smoothing is only able to improve the ECE of our method in some cases, however if the model is already well-calibrated, label smoothing can negatively affect calibration.
+We show the performance of our method with and without label smoothing in the right column of \cref{table:ad-hoc}, using $\alpha=0.01$.
+Label smoothing is only able to improve the ECE of our method in some cases.
+If the model is already well-calibrated, label smoothing can negatively affect calibration.

 \textbf{Post-hoc Calibration:} For post-hoc calibration, we choose the standard temperature scaling technique, which linearly scales the classifier's output logits with a scalar $T>0$.
-We follow the recommendations of \cite{mukhoti2020calibrating} and perform grid-search over a typical range of temperature values such as [1.25, 1.50, 1.75, 2.00], picking the optimal temperature that minimizes the negative log-likelihood (NLL) \cite{hastie01statisticallearning} of the validation set.
+We follow the recommendations of \citet{mukhoti2020calibrating} and perform grid-search over a typical range of temperature values [1.25, 1.50, 1.75, 2.00], picking the optimal temperature that minimizes the negative log-likelihood (NLL) \cite{hastie01statisticallearning} of the validation set.
 We highlight that temperature scaling does not affect accuracy and is only helpful for model calibration under i.i.d.\ assumptions of the test set \cite{Ovadia2019CanYT}.
 In the case where the validation set is ID and not OOD shifted, temperature scaling may not be useful for improving calibration \cite{karandikar2021soft}.
 As compared to label smoothing, our method exhibits the best calibration performance after temperature scaling, with significant improvements in ECE.
-This particularly encouraging, since our method complements temperature scaling and does not restrict users with regards to post-hoc calibration.
+This is particularly encouraging, because our method complements temperature scaling and does not restrict users with regards to post-hoc calibration.